AztecProtocol/aztec-packages/docs/docs/aztec/concepts_overview.md

 ### Private Execution Environment (PXE)

 Private functions are executed first on the user's device in the Private Execution Environment (PXE, pronounced 'pixie').
 It is a client-side library for the execution of private operations.
 It holds keys, notes, and generates proofs.
-It is a TypeScript library and can be run within Node, such as when you run the sandbox.
+It is included in aztec.js, a TypeScript library, and can be run within Node or the browser.

 ### Aztec VM

-Public functions are executed by the Aztec Virtual Machine (AVM), which is very similar to the Ethereum Virtual Machine (EVM).
+Public functions are executed by the Aztec Virtual Machine (AVM), which is conceptually similar to the Ethereum Virtual Machine (EVM).
 To learn more about how it works and its instruction set, go to the [protocol specs](../protocol-specs/public-vm/intro.md).

 The PXE is unaware of the Public VM.
 And the Public VM is unaware of the PXE.
 They are completely separate execution environments.
 This means: